 The administrator specifies one or more of these sort criteria for the queue, listing the most significant criteria first.
 The FIFO and LIFO values must be the least significant sort criteria.
 Messages are put on the queue according to the specified sort criteria and dequeued from the top of the queue.
-The administrator can configure as many message queuing servers as are needed to keep up with the requests generated by clients for the stable queues.
+The administrator can configure as many message queuing servers as required to keep up with the requests generated by clients for the stable queues.

-Data-dependent routing can be used to route between multiple server groups with servers offering the same service.
+A data-dependent routing approach can enable routing between servers in multiple groups offering the same service.